 In 2023, Moungi G. Bawendi, Louis E. Brus, and Alexei I. Ekimov were awarded the Nobel Prize in Chemistry for their discovery and synthesis of Quantum dots (QDs).
 QDs are semiconductor particles a few nanometres in size with unique optical and electronic properties.
 Understanding the details of QD surface chemistry is vital to understanding and controlling their behavior.
 Improper surface coordination can diminish or destroy otherwise excellent catalytic activity, colloidal stability, chemical stability, electronic and optical properties, programmed self-assembly, and biocompatibility.
 It has long been established that NC properties can be modified through postsynthetic ligand exchange processes, but in many cases, the details of these ligand exchange processes are not fully understood.
 Our group is the first to develop the DART-MS method to characterize colloidal QD surface ligands.
 The method allows the identification of ligand species with various functional groups, even in complex, mixed-ligand samples.
 Bound and unbound molecules can be distinguished based on the desorption temperature.
 In ideal cases, the desorption profile for a given molecule can be analyzed according to methods adapted from thermal desorption spectroscopy (TDS) to estimate desorption activation energy for QD-bound ligands.
 Results are presented and discussed for different nanocrystal and ligand types.
 The method is a promising complement to the range of existing tools for QD ligand analysis.

 Chemical profiling of Cannabis was carried out by DART-MS, HPLC, and LC-MS methods in our lab.
 (1) The DART-MS method is simple and fast without intervening chromatography and solvent extraction.
 With optimum chemometric strategies, the Cannabis samples were successfully classified based on cultivars.
-Proper data pretreatment, such as the data transformation, significantly improved the classification.
-The PLS-DA classifier exhibited good performance in classification rate.
+Proper data pretreatment, such as data transformation, significantly improved the classification.
+The PLS-DA classifier exhibited good classification performance.
+We also developed novel strategies to quantify THC and THCA by DART-MS and LC-MS/MS.

 [1].
 Dong, W.; Liang, J.; Barnett, I.; Kline, P.; Altman, E.; Zhang, M., The Classification of Cannabis Hemp Cultivars by Thermal Desorption Direct Analysis in Real Time Mass Spectrometry (TD-DART-MS) with Chemometrics.
 Analytical and Bioanalytical Chemistry, 2019, 411, 8133-8142.